Mitch Easter: Rittenhouse Square and the Sneakers (1970–1981)

-At the age of 15, in 1970, Easter joined the band Rittenhouse Square which included friends Chris Stamey, Peter Holsapple, and Bobby Locke.
-Membership in the band changed frequently.
+At the age of 15, in 1970, Easter joined the band Rittenhouse Square, which included friends Chris Stamey, Peter Holsapple and Bobby Locke.
+Membership in the band changed frequently, except for drummer Locke.
 The group released an independent album in 1972 but broke up in 1973, after its various members went off to college.

 In 1978, Easter joined Stamey's Sneakers, a band that Easter characterized as "pre-punk transitional".
 Prior to Easter, the Sneakers released a self-titled 7-inch EP (with original guitarist Rob Slater) and one album with Easter replacing Slater, In the Red (1978).
 When the Sneakers disbanded in the late 1970s, Stamey and bandmate Will Rigby formed the dB's and moved to New York.
 Easter did likewise, but soon returned to Winston-Salem.

 In January 2006, the Sneakers played a reunion show in New York.
 In the Red has been reissued on CD by East Side Digital and Collectors' Choice Music, and in September 2015, Omnivore Recordings reissued the Sneakers EP as a CD with five bonus tracks.

 Let's Active (1981–1990, 2014)

 In 1981, Easter formed Let's Active with then-girlfriend Faye Hunter and drummer Sara Romweber.
 Around the same time, Easter worked with R.E.M. to record their debut single, "Radio Free Europe".
-This initial work led to a number of collaborations with the band, with Easter producing their debut EP and (with Don Dixon) their first two albums.
+This initial work led to a number of collaborations with the band, with Easter producing their debut EP and (with Don Dixon, who he first met in 1970) their first two albums.
 Let's Active toured with R.E.M., which led to a recording contract with I.R.S.
 Records.
 Although Let's Active was not commercially successful, Easter's offbeat style of guitar-based pop music, which came to be known as jangle pop, was considered a major influence on groups such as R.E.M.

-On the I.R.S. label, Let's Active released the EP Afoot (1983), and the albums Cypress (1984), Big Plans for Everybody (1986), and Every Dog Has His Day (1988).
+On the I.R.S. label, Let's Active released the EP Afoot (1983), and the albums Cypress (1984), Big Plans for Everybody (1986) and Every Dog Has His Day (1988).
 A compilation CD, Cypress/Afoot, was released in 1989.
 After weathering several line-up changes, Let's Active was disbanded by Easter in 1990.

 In August 2014, Easter and Sara Romweber reunited Let's Active for a benefit performance, inviting former Game Theory bassist Suzi Ziegler to join the group.
 Easter had previously worked with Ziegler when he produced Game Theory's 1986 album The Big Shot Chronicles.